NikolayKuraga/hse-hotel/README.md

   is nessesary for every psql user):
     # CREATE DATABASE databasename WITH OWNER = username;

-To connect to another database:
+To connect to another database using current user:
     # \c databasename

 To list tables in current database: